-For more information on obligations under the Federal and State laws visit the US Transparency website at https://intranet.philips.com/Pages/US-Transparency.aspx
+For more information on obligations under the Federal and State laws visit the US Transparency intranet site.

-For clarity, this website includes an up to date list of all applicable state laws.
+For clarity, this website includes an up-to-date list of all applicable state laws.
 For example, Connecticut requires reporting of payments by manufacturers of covered devices to independently practicing advanced practice registered nurses (APRNs).